We are pleased to reproduce the latest Newsletter of Rev Tony Higton’s, Network for Revival.

 Please go to networkforrevival.co.uk for further details or contact Tony at email: email@example.com

-We have looked at three motives for prayer for revival:
+We have looked at five motives for prayer for revival:

 Pleading the love of God: He loves his church and wants to bless it.
 He loves unbelievers and doesn’t want any to be lost.
 See http://networkforrevival.co.uk/wp-content/uploads/2020/03/Prepare-17-February-2020-1.pdf

 Pleading the name of God: The name of God is being gravely dishonoured by the failings of the church and the godlessness of society.
 See http://networkforrevival.co.uk/wp-content/uploads/2020/04/Prepare-18-March-2020.pdf